8base/old-documentation/getting-started/quick-start.md

 npm install -g 8base-cli
 ```

 When using the 8base CLI you need to authenticate your development workspace.
 This allows you to communicate with 8base for deploys, function invocations, logs, and more.
-Try running the `login` command and allow your browser to launch a new window (you may have to login).
+Try running the `login` command and allow your browser to launch a new window; you'll need to login.

 ```text
 # Login with CLI.
 8base login
 ```

-### 3.2 Deploy a Serverless Function (OPTIONAL)
+### 3.2 Deploy a Serverless Function (**OPTIONAL**)
-This step is **totally optional** in the quickstart and will show you how to quickly extend your workspace by generating and deploying serverless functions to a workspace.
+This step is **totally optional** in the quickstart.
+It will show you how to quickly extend your workspace by generating and deploying serverless functions to a workspace.

 Move into the `8base-starter-app/server` directory.
-Let's initialize a new server project and configure to a hosted workspace.
+Let's initialize a new server project and configure it to a hosted workspace.
 Using the `init` and `configure` commands will generate and configure the needed resources.
-The workspace you select is the one where the Functions will be deployed to when ready.
+The workspace you select is the one where the Custom Functions will be deployed to when ready.

 ```text
 # Change into the server directory